Patricia Wright - Executive Director of NJPSA

 Barbara Gantwerk received her BA and MA in Speech Pathology from Brooklyn College.
 She began her career as a speech pathologist in Tel Aviv Israel where she worked at a treatment center for children with disabilities and taught at the University of Tel Aviv.
 Upon returning to the United States, she worked as a speech pathologist with children with disabilities.
 She began her career with the New Jersey State Department of Education in 1979 as the state consultant for speech and language services, and in 1994 she was appointed state director of the Office of Special Education, a position she held for 11 years.
 Ms. Gantwerk was then appointed to the position of Assistant Commissioner for the Division of Student Services, the division responsible for state and federal programs serving the needs of the student populations most at risk for educational problems including; students with disabilities, economically disadvantaged students (Title I) homeless, migrant and limited English proficient students.
 Her work also addressed student health services, school climate issues such as harassment, intimidation and bullying, after school programs and the Katzenbach State School for the Deaf.

-Mary Beth Currie, M.S.E. - Associate Director of Special Projects
+Mary Beth Currie, M.S.E. - Coordinator of Special Projects

 FEA Leadership Programs